coenttb/swift-html/Sources/HTML/Documentation.docc/Articles/HTMLProtocol.md

 ### Built-in HTML Conformances

-All HTML elements from swift-html-types automatically conform to the HTML protocol:
+All HTML elements from swift-html-standard automatically conform to the HTML protocol:

 ```swift
 // These all conform to HTML